Kokoda Youth Foundation

 There were now six branches of the KCYP - Tweed Coast, Gold Coast, Logan, Brisbane, Canberra and for the first time, Melbourne!

-This year saw the birth of Camp Kokoda, an outdoor education facility in Maroon, QLD which hosts school and holiday camps where kids engage in adventure based activities designed to build teamwork and push them out of their comfort zone.
+This year saw the birth of Camp Kokoda, an outdoor education facility in Maroon, QLD.
+This property began hosting school and holiday camps where kids could experience adventure-based activities designed to build teamwork and push them out of their comfort zone.
+This year we also launched our first On The Right Track program, aimed at helping disengaged young people stay in the education system.

 This was the first year ever that we were unable to run the Kokoda Challenge events due to the Covid 19 pandemic.
 However, we were able to hold the Kokoda Virtual Challenge where competitors tracked walks around their neighbourhood online and still raised money through donations for the Kokoda Youth Foundation.